 A study published in 2010 by Alvarez et al. in Optometry & Vision Science adds to the depth of the scientific evidence by showing that vision therapy produced demonstrated changes in eye movements together with significantly increased functional activity within the frontal areas of the brain, the cerebellum, and brain stem.
 These regions of the brain are likely to ―participate in a collicular-cortical dorsal visual networks and may reflect increased processing of visual material specific to near space.
 This study demonstrates the motor and neurological mechanism by which vision therapy operates.

-The brain scan images published in the Alvarez study are dramatic.
-They show changes in the brain before and after vision therapy and at a follow up MRI scan:
+The brain scan images published in the Alvarez study show changes in the brain before and after vision therapy and at a follow up MRI scan:

 Symptoms of convergence insufficiency